swaranga/dloom/README.md

 # Would link: /home/user/.config/plugins.vim → /home/user/dotfiles/vim/config/plugins.vim
 ```

-## Configuration
+## Configuration (Optional)

 `dloom` can be (optionally) configured via a YAML file.
 By default, it looks for:
 1. `./dloom/config.yaml` (in current directory)
 2. `~/.config/dloom/config.yaml` (in user config directory)

 Or specify a custom location with `-c path/to/config.yaml`.
+For easiest configuration, create a `dloom/config.yaml` file in the root of your dotfiles repository.

 ### Basic Configuration